pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 ## Balance management

-Based on your customer risk management you can sometimes allow customer to spend more than its customer balance.
+Based on your customer risk management you can sometimes allow customers to spend more than its customer balance.

 <Highlight type="caution">